 Current* IAM and NASWIN members: $199.00

-After October 1, 2013, the price of both one-day and two-day registrations increases by $50.00.
-Attendance is limited to 60 registrants.
-Due to space limitations, payment of the registration fee prior to October 15th is required to guarantee your attendance.
-If payment for your registration has not been received by October 15th, your registration will be cancelled.
+After August 15th, the price of both the 1-day and 2-day registrations increases by $50.
+Attendance is limited to 50 registrants.
+Due to space limitations, payment of the registration fee prior to September 2nd is required to guarantee your attendance.
+If payment for your registration has not been received by September 2, 2016, your registration will be cancelled.

-Cancellation: Current IAM or NASWIN members may cancel their registrations for either one-day or two-day attendance prior to October 15, 2013 in writing and receive a full refund of the cost of their Conference registration, minus a $10.00 cancellation fee if you registered and paid with a credit card online.
-However, for persons who are not current IAM members, cancellation and a refund of your registration (minus the $10.00 credit card cancellation fee) will also cancel the IAM membership for 2013 and 2014 which was included in the cost of your registration.
-After October 15, 2013, a cancellation fee of $75.00 will apply to all registrations and the balance of your payment will be refunded upon written request.
+Cancellation: Current IAM and NASWIN members may cancel their registrations prior to September 2, 2016, in writing, and receive a full refund of the registration cost, minus a $10 cancellation fee if a credit card was used online to pay for the registration.
+However, for persons who are not current IAM members, cancellation and a refund of your registration (minus the $10 credit card cancellation fee) will also cancel the IAM membership for 2016 and 2017 which was included in the cost of your registration.
+After September 2, 2016, a cancellation fee of $75 will apply to all registrations and the balance of any payments made will be refunded upon written request.

-If you do not wish to register for the Conference online, please use the Registration Form above or the one in the brochure, or go to the Membership page, download and fill out the IAM Membership Application Form, and send it, with your payment, to the address indicated on the form.
+If you do not wish to register for the Conference online, you can download the Registration Form above or go to the Membership page, download and fill out the IAM Membership Application Form, and send it, along with your payment, to the address indicated on the form.

 Task Force Established to Consider Changes to Indiana's ADR Rules

 Indiana Chief Justice Brent Dickson has appointed an Alternative Dispute Resolution Task Force, chaired by Judge David Avery to consider and propose changes to the current Indiana Rules of Alternative Dispute Resolution.
 Subcommittees have also been established to review the ADR Rules in four areas: (1) domestic relations mediation; (2) civil mediation; (3) arbitration; and (4) mini-trials, summary jury trials, and private judges.
-The IAM is well represented in this process by President Kim Van Valer and members Andrea Ciobanu and IAM Secretary Ann Thrasher.
-Written comments should be sent to Kim Van Valer by May 31, 2013.
+The IAM is well represented in this process by Past President Kim Van Valer, the current President Ann Thrasher, and director Andrea Ciobanu.

 IAM Continues to Investigate Community Mediation Centers